 Ideally, bookshelf speakers should be set up so they project across the length of the room, meaning that if your room is a rectangle, the speakers should be placed at the far end.
 Essentially, you want to put as much distance as possible between the front of the speakers and the wall they face to eliminate reflections.

 When setting up bookshelf speakers, it can be tempting to place them right up against the wall, or even tuck them in a corner to help save space.
 While it may improve the aesthetic of your room, placing bookshelf speakers near walls or corners can double or even triple the amount of low-end a speaker gives off, which can “mask” other frequencies, making it difficult to hear things clearly.
 For optimal sound, both bookshelf speakers should be an equal distance from the side walls and placed two to three feet from the rear wall.

 Creating the Sweet Spot

 The “Sweet Spot” is a term that audiophiles use to describe the ideal listening position in a room, where the sound is most balanced.
 Think of it as the focal point between two speakers.

-Start by identifying where you want the sweet spot to be—typically in the center of the room.
-This could be the center of your room, your office chair, or your favorite spot on the living room couch.
+Start by identifying where you want the sweet spot to be—typically in the centre of the room.
+This could be the centre of your room, your office chair, or your favourite spot on the living room couch.
 Place your bookshelf speakers on either side of your TV or turntable.
 Try to create an equilateral triangle between the speakers and the sweet spot.
 Make sure the speakers are the same distance from each other as they are from the listening position.
 This will help ensure that you hear sound equally from both speakers and maintain a clear stereo image.

 Of course, this may require some rearranging and may not be possible in every environment.
 If that’s the case, just make sure the speakers aren’t too far apart.
 Otherwise, you start to affect the stereo image, which can make it sound like there’s an empty space in between the speakers.